 Jane Douglas Chapter was formed 19 October 1895, the first DAR chapter in Dallas and second DAR chapter in Texas.

 Cornelia Jamison Henry (Mrs. John L.) was founding regent.
 Cornelia Henry’s qualifying patriot ancestor, William Downs, was the son of Henry Downs and Jane Douglas, for whom the chapter was named.
 Mrs. Henry served as chapter regent from 1895-1901.

 Texas Society of the Daughters of the American Revolution was organized in 1900 during the Texas State Fair in Dallas.
-Jane Douglas Chapter was hostess to the first three State Conferences.
-Cornelia Henry also served as the first TSDAR Regent from 1902-1904 as have six other Chapter members.
-Mrs, Henry died in August 1904 while still in office and is buried in Greenwood Cemetery in Dallas.
-In 2001, the Chapter honored the Founding Regent with a DAR Tombstone Grave Marker.
+Jane Douglas Chapter was hostess to the first three state conferences.
+Cornelia Henry also served as the first Texas State Regent from 1902-1904 as have six other chapter members.
+Mrs. Henry died in August 1904 while still in office and is buried in Greenwood Cemetery in Dallas.
+In 2001, the chapter honored the founding regent with a DAR insignia marker.